debrekXuHan/tensorflow_journey/README.md

 ## data_prediction
 We have some optical data from kindergarten and use the Lightgbm to train a model to give out optical diagnosis.

+## cats_n_dogs
+I used the fine-tuning method with pre-trained ResNet50, InceptionV3 and Xception.
+Neural Network weights are trained from Imagenet.<br>
+The dataset is from Kaggle: https://www.kaggle.com/c/dogs-vs-cats-redux-kernels-edition/data